Advanced linear algebra: 2a. Matrix inversion

 In order to deal now with the inversion problem in general, for the arbitrary matrices $A\in M_N(\mathbb R)$, we will use the same method as the one above, at $N=2$.
 Let us write indeed our matrix as follows, with $v_1,\ldots,v_N\in\mathbb R^N$ being its column vectors:

 We know that, in order for our matrix $A$ to be invertible, its column vectors $v_1,\ldots,v_N$ must be linearly independent.
-Thus, we are led into the question of understanding when a family of vectors $v_1,\ldots,v_N\in\mathbb R^N$ are linearly independent.
-Now in order to deal with this latter question, let us introduce the following notion:
+Thus, we are led into the question of understanding when a family of vectors $v_1,\ldots,v_N\in\mathbb R^N$ are linearly independent, which leads us to:

 \begin{definition} Associated to any vectors $v_1,\ldots,v_N\in\mathbb R^N$ is the volume

 of the parallelepiped made by these vectors. \end{definition}

 Here the volume is taken in the standard $N$-dimensional sense.
 At $N=1$ this volume is a length, at $N=2$ this volume is an area, at $N=3$ this is the usual 3D volume, and so on.
 In general, the volume of a body $X\subset\mathbb R^N$ is by definition the number $vol(X)\in[0,\infty]$ of copies of the unit cube $C\subset\mathbb R^N$ which are needed for filling $X$.
 Now with this notion in hand, in relation with our inversion problem, we have the following statement: